Terry Sanders

 Terry Sanders (born December 20, 1931) is an American filmmaker having produced and/or directed more than 70 dramatic features, televisions specials, documentaries and portrait films.

+Career

-He co-heads the American Film Foundation and has produced and photographed the Oscar-winning dramatic short A Time Out of War.
-He also received an Academy Award for Best Documentary Feature for Maya Lin: A Strong Clear Vision.
+Sanders co-heads the American Film Foundation and has produced and photographed the Oscar-winning dramatic short A Time Out of War.
+He was second unit director of the night scenes in Night of the Hunter.
+He received an Academy Award for Best Documentary Feature in 1994 for Maya Lin: A Strong Clear Vision.
 He also produced and co-directed Crime & Punishment, USA with his now-deceased brother, Denis Sanders.
+He worked as a producer-director for Davd Wolper Productions.